willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 ***Fit of demographic components***

 Our model demonstrated remarkable coherence when reproducing the known variation in traits related to growth, survival, and recruitment components found in the literature.
-The intercepts for growth and survival were correlated with maximal size and longevity [@burns1990silvics], while the recruitment intercept aligned well with the seed mass [@diaz2022].
+The intercepts for growth and survival were correlated with maximal size and longevity [@burns1990silvics], while the recruitment intercept aligned well with seed mass [@diaz2022].
 Additionally, the models effectively reproduced the fast-slow continuum [@SalgueroGomez2016], showing a negative correlation between growth and survival rate and a positive correlation between growth and recruitment rate (Figure S17).
 Regarding competition, the model captured the negative correlation between density-dependence and shade tolerance.
 The model also matches a common expectation of communities where species coexist, with a stronger response to conspecific competition relative to heterospecific competition, crucial for biodiversity maintenance [@Chesson2000a].